North West Swan Study

 The Study Group

-several bird ringers who are licensed by the British Trust for Ornithology.
-The
+The group consists of several bird ringers who are licensed by the British

-main ringers currently involved are Wes Halton (Bolton), Jack Sheldon (Barrow in
+Trust for Ornithology.
+The main ringers currently involved are Wes Halton (Bolton), Jack Sheldon (Barrow in Furness), Dr Steve

-Charlie Findley (The Fylde) and Dave Sharpe (Isle of Man).
-In addition other interested individuals assist
+Christmas (Manchester), Charlie Findlay (The Fylde) and Dave Sharpe (Isle of

-in recording ring numbers and on ringing expeditions.
+and on ringing expeditions.

 The ringers are rigorously trained and operate under strict guidelines to ensure that the birds are neither harmed in any way or subjected to excess disturbance during the ringing process.